 Plan a trip to Raleigh to visit some of the significant and interesting attractions.
-Participants may select the number of and which sites they wish to visit, but one of the sites must be one of the starred () locations.
+Participants may select the number of and which sites they wish to visit, but one of the sites must be one of the starred (\) locations.
 You may even choose to visit all of the starred sites.
 If the sites you select have information to be completed, you must do so.
 Most of the information is available from tour guides.
 (You may duplicate any portion of this program to distribute to your girls for completion.)

 - 1. Visit Mordecai Historical Park, 1 Mimosa Street, (919/834-4844).
-Guided tours available. - 2.
+Guided tours available. - \2.
 Visit the Executive Mansion, 200 North Blount Street, (919/733-3456).
 Guided tours available.
 (Girl Scout Brownies answer 4, Girl Scout Juniors answer all.)

 1) How old is the Executive Mansion?
 2) In the foyer, identify 5 state symbols which are woven in the carpet design.
-1 4 2 5 1 3) What group of people have their names woven into the carpet in the foyer?
-4) Who gave the magnificent chandelier in the Dining room to the people of North Carolina? - Briefly explain why: 5)] How many fireplaces are in the house?
-The needlepoint seat covers of the Dining Room table chairs are handmade.
+1 3 3) What group of people have their names woven into the carpet in the foyer?
+4) Who gave the magnificent chandelier in the Dining room to the people of North Carolina?
+Briefly explain why: - 5) How many fireplaces are in the house?
+6) ' The needlepoint seat covers of the Dining Room table chairs are handmade.
 Who made them?
 7) What are the names of the 2 parlors in the House?
-For Vis op on the Raleigh Trolley and take a ride around downtown Raleigh.
-It trolley schedules, call 919/828-7228.
-Narrated tours are available on some weekends.
-Sit the North Carolina State Legislative Building, Jones and Salisbury Streets (919-733-7928). ided tours available.
+For Vis p on the Raleigh Trolley and take a ride around downtown Raleigh. trolley schedules, call 919/828-7228.
+Narrated tours are available on some weekends. sit the North Carolina State Legislative Building, Jones and Salisbury Streets (919-733-7928). ided tours available.
 (Girl Scout Brownies complete 2, Girl Scout Juniors complete 3.)
-As you enter the State Legislative Building there is a Great Seal of the State of North Carolina designed in the stone.
+1) As you enter the State Legislative Building there is a Great Seal of the State of North Carolina designed in the stone.
 Form a circle around the seal and listen to your Leader describe the details of this design.
 Seal Inscription: The standing figure depicted in the seal represents Liberty and the sitting figure represents Plenty.
 The mountains behind Liberty represent the geographical diversity of the state.
 The upper date is that of the signing of the Mecklenburg Declaration of Independence.
 The Latin motto "Esse Quam Videri" translates as "To Be Rather Than to Seem".
-Liberty is holding the Constitution and the Staff of Free days.
-Plants is helding subject and the Harm of Plants.
-2) the Staff of Freedom.
+Liberty is holding the Constitution and the Staff of Freedom.
 Plenty is holding wheat and the Horn of Plenty.
-The Legislative Building has been decorated and designed around three basic colors.
+2) The Legislative Building has been decorated and designed around three basic colors.
 These are red, white and brass.
 What color is the grand staircase?
-How many steps are there in the grand staircase?
 2) 3) How many Chambers are there in the Legislative Building?
 Visit one of the chambers (viewing can be held on the 3rd level of the building).
 Be sure to notice the Voting Board, Speaker's Chair, and Brass Chandeliers (each weighing some 625 pounds).
 4) In 1994, a new mural titled "The Children of North Carolina" was added in the North Lobby of the State Legislative building.
 Go and view this remarkable piece of art.
 There are 12 North Carolina symbols that are in the mural.
 Which ones can you find?
 Information sheet enclosed for Leaders.

-- 5. Visit the North Carolina State Museum of Natural Sciences, Bicentennial Plaza (919/733-7450).
+- \5.
+Visit the North Carolina State Museum of Natural Sciences, Bicentennial Plaza (919/733-7450).
 (Girl Scout Brownies and Juniors both 1 & 2.)
 1) Visit "the Mine".
 In this exhibit there is a display of North Carolina gemstones.
 How many did you see?
 2) While at the Museum of Science, visit at least 1 of the following: